AI Prompting Masterclass: Revamp Your LinkedIn Profile with a Custom GPT

 Curved green and gold metal minimalist futuristic image desktop

-In this six-part series, we will explore the transformative potential of AI, and dive into the key risks and opportunities it presents across all areas of the legal ecosystem.
+In this multi-session program, we will explore the transformative potential of AI, and dive into the key risks and opportunities it presents across all areas of the legal ecosystem.
 Learn how to harness the power of ai to enhance your legal department or law firm, while mitigating risk.

 • Free to attend